aviralSri23455/SecureSight/avi_s_application/BACKEND_README.md

-# SecureWatch Pro - Backend Setup
+# SecureSight - Backend Setup

-This document provides instructions for setting up and using the SecureSight.
-SecureSight is a CCTV monitoring software where you can connect upto 3 CCTV feeds — computer vision models help detect certain activity on the feeds (e.g. unauthorised access, gun threats, etc). backend.
+- This document provides instructions for setting up and using the SecureSight.
+SecureSight is a CCTV monitoring software where you can connect upto 3 CCTV feeds — computer vision models help detect certain activity on the feeds (e.g. unauthorised access, gun threats, etc)

 ## Prerequisites